-The habitat protection and management actions proposed under the proposed alternative are dedicated to maintaining the long-term productivity of NWR habitats.
+The habitat protection and management actions under the preferred restoration alternative are dedicated to maintaining the long-term productivity of NWR habitats.
 The benefits of these actions for long-term productivity far outweigh any impacts from short-term actions.
 While marsh restoration activities would cause short-term negative impacts, the protection of backshore habitats, educational values, and associated public support gained from the improved visitor experience would produce long-term benefits for the entire ecosystem.